-Oscar nominated film maker, Jim Sheridan and Festival Director Zahara Moufid’s fourth Dublin Arabic Film Festival (DAFF) will open on Friday, October 6 th at the Irish Film Institute (IFI) in Dublin’s Temple Bar.
-The festival, which has been developed in partnership with the IFI, is presented by Dubai Duty Free and will include seven films, five of which will be shown at the IFI from Friday, 6 th October.
-Films showing over the festival at the IFI include the opening film Solitaire – a critically acclaimed Lebanese/ Syrian comedy of manners directed by Sophie Boutros.
+Oscar-nominated filmmaker Jim Sheridan and Film Director Zahara Moufid’s fifth annual Dublin Arabic Film Festival (DAFF) will open on Friday, October 5th at the Irish Film Institute (IFI) in Dublin’s Temple Bar.
+The festival, which runs from October 5th-7th, has been developed in partnership with the IFI and is again presented by Dubai Duty Free.

-The festival has had great success since its inception in 2014 when movie great Omar Sharif opened the festival.
-Since then it has attracted movie fans, directors and actors from all over the world including Dubai, Egypt and Morocco.
-Last year, the opening night was attended by U2’s The Edge, actress Amy Huberman, the US Ambassador to Ireland, Kevin O’Malley, and ambassadors from several Arab countries.
+DAFF has proved to be a great success since its inaugural year in 2014 when movie great Omar Sharif opened the festival.
+Over the past four years, DAFF has attracted dedicated movie fans, directors and actors from all over the world including Dubai, Egypt and Morocco.
+International and Irish famous faces at the festival over the years include U2’s The Edge, actress Amy Huberman, singer Damien Dempsey, and ambassadors from several Arab countries.

 Commenting on this year’s programme, Jim Sheridan said,

 Last year the place of women in Arabic society emerged as one of the key themes of the festival and it is once again one of the central themes of this year’s festival with three films being directed by women.
 House in the Fields is brilliantly directed by Tala Hadid, while the opening film, Looking for Oum Kulthum was co-directed by Shirin Neshat.
 Caramel, directed by the Lebanese director and actress Nadine Labaki is a comedy and explores the theme of life, love and the pursuit of happiness and will be shown at the Chester Beatty Library.